 The FMA website has information and tools to help with financial reporting requirements and compliance.

 - Find information about making offers under the Asia Region Funds Passport Regulations.

 - Find out what information and documents you need to provide when registering an overseas offer.

 - Some online transactions, such as registering an overseas offer, have a fee attached.

-- Find out how to update overseas offer details and documents.
+- How to update overseas offer details and documents.

-- Read our guidelines for preparing and uploading documents on the register.
+- Our guidelines for preparing and uploading documents on the register.

 - How and when to notify us of changes to an Australian offer or offeror.